StorXNetwork/Storage-Node/README.md

 **Step 3: Stake SRX token**

-After setting up FarmNode/StorageNode please Stake SRX token from the URL : https://farmer.storx.io/
+After setting up StorageNode please Stake SRX token from the URL : https://farmer.storx.io/

 IMP Note : You have to stake SRX token to get hosting and staking rewards.

 ## How to Check Status
 To check status of your node you can visit your node dashboard anytime by visiting the URL : http://<your-node-ip>:14002

-## How to Upgrade your StorX Farmer Node
+## How to Upgrade your StorX Storage Node
 How to upgrade your StorX node with the latest changes?

 ```bash